sharemind-sdk/build-sdk/README.md

 make
 ```

-After this, everything should already be installed in the prefix/ directory
+After this, everything should already be installed in the `prefix/` subdirectory
-under /path/to/this/repository/.
+under `/path/to/this/repository/`.